Susanta2102/Susanta2102/README.md

 - **Master's in AI & Machine Learning** (2023-2025)
 - **Bachelor's in STATISTICS** (2020-2023)

-## Current Focus & Projects
+## Current Learning Focus
-- Research in advanced algorithms for tiny object detection and point cloud processing
+- Learning about algorithms for object detection and image processing
-- Building efficient computer vision systems for real-world applications
+- Building skills in computer vision system development
-- Combining 2D and 3D data for enhanced object detection capabilities
+- Exploring techniques for combining different data types in AI models
-- Deep learning approaches for processing sparse point cloud data
+- Understanding deep learning approaches for various detection tasks